 - The employer wants to cut the cost of travel and entertainment.
 Economically, sharing rooms affects an employee’s ability to attend conferences, training, and business meetings because, without the shared rooms, only half of the eligible employees would be able to attend the event.

 - Some employers argue that sharing a room builds camaraderie and a sense of teamwork.
-They say that it helps employees get to know each other on a whole new level.
+They say that sharing rooms help employees get to know each other on a whole new level.

-- The employer would not have obtained the work contract if the cost savings of employees sharing rooms had not been factored into the bid.
+- In some circumstances, the employer may not have obtained the work contract if the cost savings of employees sharing rooms had not been factored into the bid.
 Employers argue that employees would rather have the work than their privacy.

 On the contrary view, employees should never be asked to share a room with a coworker, not under any circumstances including saving money during tough economic times.
-While it may not be a legal issue—although we can certainly conjure up harassment scenarios—it is a respect issue.
+While it may not be a legal issue—although you can certainly conjure up harassment scenarios under certain circumstances—it is a respect issue.

 Employees who travel for business to benefit their employer should be treated with the respect and regard that they deserve.
 This includes privacy, a place for downtime away from coworkers, and the opportunity to relax without having to worry about the opinions, feelings, habits, and stuff of a coworker.

-- Possible violations of ADA by placing an employee with an accommodated medical condition in a situation where he or she does not have full privacy for the medications, medical equipment, or room accommodations they may require.
+- You are possibly in violation of the Americans With Disabilities Act (ADA) by placing an employee with an accommodated medical condition in a situation where he or she does not have full privacy for the medications, medical equipment, or room accommodations they may require.
 By requiring employees to share rooms, you violate their privacy and may cause them to disclose medical information they don’t want to share.
 Even if you require sharing rooms, an employee with a medical condition should be able to ask for a single room.